Challenges women face in the broader labour market manifest in the nonprofit sector too

 To better understand barriers to economic empowerment faced by women working in nonprofits, ONN conducted a series of learning circles and an online survey.
 This report shares the voices of 730 self-identified women who participated in the research activities: their perspectives, experiences, observances, and opinions.

-There is immense power in convening women across the sector, whether in person or virtually, to share their stories of successes, challenges, and passion for working in the nonprofit sector.
 For the first time in Ontario and Canada, women’s experiences of working in nonprofits are documented and shared within the sector and beyond.
 While learning circles provided an opportunity to share experiences, it was also a space to learn from each other and connect.
 The survey provided space for those who couldn’t be part of the learning circles.
 This report was launched through the voices carry campaign which invited more women across social media to share their experiences working in nonprofits.

 Feminization of the sector

 Gender plays a significant role in the nonprofit sector labour market, resulting in a feminization of the sector.
 Feminization occurs in two ways: with the labour force being women-majority and with traditional stereotypes of femininity being embedded within the sector’s narrative and structures.
 Stereotypes include dependent, nurturing, caring, emotional, inferior to masculinity, unintelligent, unskilled, and requiring guidance and monitoring, to name a few.
 In other words, the sector is the way that it is because of gender, it is not a fluke.
 This has critical implications for all workers in the sector.